HOW TO WRITE A NOVEL OUTLINE

 - Downloadable worksheets

-Like I said, there is no wrong way to do it and comes down to your personal preference.
-As long as you get it done, right?
+Like I said, there is no wrong way to do it and comes down to personal preference.

 I really enjoy this part.
 It’s like getting to know a friend.
 Once you have your main character/s in mind, give them a blank a4 sheet of paper each, they deserve it!
 On that piece of paper, write down everything you can think of about them.